Peter W. Reddien

 Reddien's lab has also identified positional information that is required for animals to regenerate the correct tissues, and proposes that such information (in the form of position control genes) constitutes a coordinate system that instructs the biology of stem cells.
 Inhibition of position control genes, including those associated with Wnt signaling, can result in dramatic regeneration abnormalities, such as the formation of a head instead of a tail.
 Unexpectedly, the Reddien lab found that this positional information is harbored primarily in one tissue: muscle.
 The Reddien lab studies the signals that come from muscle to guide regeneration and how regenerative progenitors respond to extrinsic cues to form new organs and tissues.

 Reddien became a Whitehead Member and joined the MIT faculty in 2005.
-He is now Professor of Biology and Associate Head of the MIT Department of Biology, as well as Associate Director at Whitehead.
+He is now Professor of Biology and Associate Head of the MIT Department of Biology.
 He completed his undergraduate studies in molecular biology at the University of Texas at Austin, then obtained his PhD in biology from MIT in Robert Horvitz’s lab, followed by postdoctoral work with Alejandro Sanchez Alvarado (now at the Stowers Institute).